When people first receive the CKD diagnosis, they usually have two main

 If your cat has a urinary tract or

-kidney infection, you will ensure your vet treats it with a lengthy (4-6
+kidney infection, you will ensure your vet treats it with antibiotics.

 If your cat's potassium level is below